Percy Tetzlaff

 Percy Laurence Tetzlaff (14 July 1920 – 30 August 2009) was a New Zealand rugby union player.
 A halfback, Tetzlaff represented Waikato and Auckland at a provincial level, and was a member of the New Zealand national side, the All Blacks, on their 1947 tour of Australia.
 He played seven matches for the All Blacks on that tour, including two internationals.

+He was selected as one of the 5 players of the year for the 1945 season in the Rugby Almananac of New Zealand.

 At 1.60 m, Tetzlaff was one of the shortest All Blacks ever.